Knott's Berry Farm: Fast Lane

-Fast Lane is a limited-access line queue system offered for an additional charge at Cedar Fair amusement parks.
+Fast Lane is a limited-access line queue system offered for an additional charge at Six Flags amusement parks.
 Visitors can purchase a wristband that allows them to bypass standard lines in favor of shorter ones at many of the parks' most popular attractions.

 Food products

 The J.M.
-Smucker Company continues to sell the jam and preserves made famous by the Knott family; however, other products, such as the syrups, have been discontinued due to low demand.
+Smucker Company continued to sell the jam and preserves made famous by the Knott family for several years; however, other products, such as the syrups, were phased out due to low demand.

-In November 2013, Knott's Berry Farm began selling their "Berry Market" brand of preserves at the park.
+In November 2013, Knott's Berry Farm began selling its "Berry Market" brand of preserves at the park.
 The Berry Market brand is all-natural.
-They are unable to use "Knott's" on the label, since Smucker's owns the rights to the name.
+They are unable to use "Knott's" on the label since Smucker's owns the rights to the name.

+In January 2024, Smucker's discontinued the rest of the Knott's Berry Farm brand after low sales.

 Public transportation

-Knott's Berry Farm can easily be accessed by public transportation.
-Service is available by the Los Angeles Metro, the Orange County Transportation Authority, and Anaheim Resort Transit.
-Bus routes serving the park include Metro Express Line 460 which provides direct express service between Downtown Los Angeles and Disneyland OCTA bus routes 29, 38 and 529 and Anaheim Resort Transit route 18.
+Knott's Berry Farm can easily be accessed by various public transportation services.
+Service is available by the Los Angeles Metro and the Orange County Transportation Authority.
+Bus routes serving the park include Metro Express Line 460 which provides direct express service between Downtown Los Angeles and Disneyland and OCTA bus routes 29, 38 and 529.